awooff/kae.si/site/notes/Mazamareth.md

 It is a world that tells the tale of humanity's [[hubris]] in having the level of cognizance to recognize the failures of other races & [[Civilizations]].

 The Nomad essentially serves as the Polaris of Mazamareth, the divine spark of [[Civilizations]] that lays the foundation for new life.
-In its new kindling is felt thru the universe and it takes on this humanoid form, fashioning itself a cloak and staff, with void in place of a face, with nothing but its bloodied insignia as its only detail, its echoes travel felt by the ancient [[hermetic]] tablet bearing the sigil of the cross within the diamond, screaming out for its children after feeling the presence of the nomad in its desperation it cries its bloodied tears throughout until it reaches the void reaching its forgotten city
+In its new kindling is felt thru the universe and it takes on this humanoid form, fashioning itself a cloak and staff, with void in place of a face, with nothing but its bloodied insignia as its only detail, its echoes travel felt by the ancient [[hermetic]] tablet bearing the sigil of the cross within the diamond, screaming out for its children after feeling the presence of the [[Nomad]].
+In its desperation it cries its bloodied tears throughout until it reaches the void, reaching its forgotten city.

 In essence, what Mazamareth asks is; "What is the ultimate [[hubris]] of humanity even when we learn from the mistakes of so many others?"